scala/scala-lang/community/index.md

 * [The Scala Center](https://scala.epfl.ch/) is an open source foundation that brings together a coalition of individuals and organizations working together to contribute to Scala.
     * [Scala Center FAQ](https://scala.epfl.ch/faqs.html)

+## Phil Bagwell Memorial Scala Community Award

+The [Phil Bagwell Memorial Scala Community Award](./phil-bagwell-award.html) is given to individuals who have made significant efforts to grow the Scala Community.

 ## Archives

 Read-only archives of these retired groups remain available.